 Construction firms typically deal with sensitive data, and there’s often concern about how securely that data is being stored and used.

-How to address it: Implementing encryption, access controls, and regular security audits, as well as outline your security protocols clearly to build trust with clients and stakeholders are the best practices to ensure data security and address privacy concerns.
+How to address it: Implementing encryption, access controls, and regular security audits, and clearly outlining your security protocols to build trust with clients and stakeholders, are best practices for ensuring data security and addressing privacy concerns.

 Complexity of Data Interpretation